 - 59. The Council considers it essential, for the purposes of the effective control and monitoring of its treasury management activities, for the reduction of the risk of fraud or error, and for the pursuit of optimum performance, that these activities are structured and managed in a fully integrated manner, and that there is at all times a clarity of treasury management responsibilities. - 60.
 The principle on which this will be based is a clear distinction between those charged with setting treasury management policies and those charged with implementing and controlling these policies, particularly with regard to the execution and transmission of funds, the recording and administering of treasury management decisions, and the audit and review of the treasury management function. - 61.
-If the Council intends, as a result of lack of resources or other circumstances, to depart from these principles, the Senior Accountant (Pensions & Treasury
+If the Council intends, because of lack of resources or other circumstances, to depart from these principles, the Senior Accountant (Pensions & Treasury

-- Management) will ensure that the reasons are properly reported in accordance with TMP6 Reporting requirements and management information arrangements, and the implications properly considered and evaluated. - 62.
-The Senior Accountant (Pensions & Treasury Management) will ensure that there are clear written statements of the responsibilities for each post engaged in treasury management, and the arrangements for absence cover.
-The Senior Accountant (Pensions & Treasury Management) will also ensure that at all times those engaged in treasury management shall follow the policies and procedures set out. - 63.
+Management) will ensure that the reasons are properly reported in accordance with TMP6 Reporting requirements and management information arrangements, and the implications properly considered and evaluated.

+- 62. The Senior Accountant (Pensions & Treasury Management) will ensure that there are clear written statements of the responsibilities for each post engaged in treasury management, and the arrangements for absence cover.
+The Senior Accountant (Pensions & Treasury Management) will also always ensure that those engaged in treasury management shall follow the policies and procedures set out. - 63.
 The Senior Accountant (Pensions & Treasury Management) will ensure that there is proper documentation for all deals and transactions, and that procedures exist for the effective transmission of funds. - 64.
 The current responsibilities are outlined below. - Treasury management strategy, policies and practices are set by the County Council. - Responsibility for the implementation, scrutiny and regular monitoring of the treasury management policies and practices is delegated to the Treasury Management Group. - The responsible officer for the execution and administration of treasury management decisions is the Senior Accountant (Pensions & Treasury Management), who will act within the parameters set by the Treasury Management Policy Statement and TMPs and decisions of the Treasury Management Group.
 The Investments Officer will act as deputy to the Senior Accountant (Pensions & Treasury Management) in his or her absence. - 65.
 The current procedures are outlined below. - Daily cash flow forecasts will be maintained by the Loans Officer.
-Annual cash flow forecasts will be provided to the Treasury Management Groupon a quarterly basis. - The daily procedures for cash flow monitoring, placing deals, transmission of funds and documentation can now be carried out remotely and are set out in the Treasury Management team's Cash Process Notes.
-These procedures are usually carried out by the Loans Officer, with absences covered by another officer under the responsibility of the Senior Accountant (Pensions & Treasury Management). - The officer dealing on the money markets each day must prepare a cash flow forecast for that day based on the most up-to-date information available and this must be checked by the Senior Accountant (Pensions & Treasury Management), or another officer under the responsibility of the Senior Accountant (Pensions & Treasury Management), before that day's deals are carried out.
+Annual cash flow forecasts will be provided to the Treasury Management Group on a quarterly basis. - The daily procedures for cash flow monitoring, placing deals, transmission of funds and documentation can now be carried out remotely and are set out in the Treasury Management Procedure Manual.
+These procedures are usually carried out by the Loans Officer, with absences covered by another officer under the responsibility of the Senior Accountant (Pensions & Treasury Management) or by an identified and trained officer from the wider finance team. - The officer dealing on the money markets each day must prepare a cash flow forecast for that day based on the most up-to-date information available and this must be checked by the Senior Accountant (Pensions & Treasury Management), or another trained officer, before that day's deals are carried out.
 Before conducting a deal, the officer will confirm that the credit ratings of the counterparty are in line with the approved policy. - Deals must be within the limits set out in TMP1 Risk management.
-Dealing staff must be aware of the principles set out in UK Money Markets Code 2017 published by the Bank of England.
-Documentation must be kept in accordance with the Investments Procedure Manual.
+Dealing staff must be aware of the principles set out in UK Money Markets Code 2021 published by the Bank of England.
+Documentation must be kept in accordance with the Cash Process Notes.